sutd50003/cohortproblems/ce8/ce8.md

 #### Setup

 1. Reuse the express web app from question1, keep it running at port 3000.
+1. Set the react app to run at port 3001.
-1. Add the necessary code in the respect end-points to allow access from `localhost:5000`.
+1. Add the necessary code in the backend to allow access from `localhost:3001`.
 1. Extract the given project `ce8_q2`, in a folder.
 Run `npm i` to download all the dependencies.
 1. Start the app with `npm start`